DreamEcho100/lognmaze/data/articles/mazen-mohamed/1- Basic guide to JSONB in PostgreSQL.md

 )
 ```

 Returns target with the section designated by path replaced by new_value, or with new_value added if create_missing is true (default is true) and the item designated by path does not exist.
-As with the path oriented operators, negative integers appear in path counter from the end of `JSON` arrays.
+As with the path-oriented operators, negative integers appear in the path counter from the end of **JSON** arrays.

-#### Updating `JSON` Surface, level one path for one value using the `jsonb_set` function
+#### Updating **JSON** Surface, level one path for one value using the `jsonb_set` function

 - if we want to target email_verified the path would be `'{email_verified}'`.